Through this initiative, state and local government leaders can apply for:

 For practical guidance on how to identify opportunities for randomized evaluations, feasibly embed randomized evaluations into the implementation of a program or policy, and overcome common challenges, see our Guide to Implementing Randomized Evaluations in Government: Lessons from the J-PAL State and Local Innovation Initiative.

-The deadline to submit letters of interest for the third round of the J-PAL State and Local Innovation Initiative is March 2, 2018.
-J-PAL North America will invite a small number of applicants to prepare full proposals, and winners will be announced in Summer 2018.
+The deadline to submit letters of interest for the third round of the J-PAL State and Local Innovation Initiative was March 2, 2018, and selected partners will be announced in Summer 2018.
+J-PAL North America is not currently inviting letters of interest.

-To read the Request for Letters of Interest please click here.
+To read the Request for Letters of Interest from our most recent application round please click here.

 For answers to common questions, see our Q&A.

-On Tuesday, January 23rd at 1:00pm Eastern, J-PAL North America will host a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
-The webinar will feature Corinne Weaver, Director of Research and Evaluation at Catholic Charities Fort Worth, and Melissa Kearney, Professor of Economics at the University of Maryland.
-They will discuss their partnership on an evaluation of Stay the Course, an innovative program aimed at increasing degree completion among low-income community college students.
-To participate in our webinar, please sign up here.
+On January 23, 2018, J-PAL North America hosted a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
+The webinar featured Corinne Weaver, Director of Research and Evaluation at Catholic Charities Fort Worth, and Melissa Kearney, Professor of Economics at the University of Maryland.
+They discussed their partnership on an evaluation of Stay the Course, an innovative program aimed at increasing degree completion among low-income community college students.
+The recording of this webinar and the slides presented can be viewed here.

-The webinars from the previous rounds of the State and Local Innovation Initiative can be viewed here.
+The webinar from the previous round of the State and Local Innovation Initiative can be viewed here.

 J-PAL North America is currently supporting the development of high-quality, feasible randomized evaluations in the City of Baltimore, Maryland; King County, Washington; and Santa Clara County, California.
 In the prior round of the Initiative, J-PAL North America partnered with Pennsylvania; Puerto Rico; South Carolina; the City of Philadelphia, Pennsylvania; and the City of Rochester, New York.
 Learn more about our work with these partners here.